Spanish Soccer Exec Who Kissed Players Now Claims ‘False Feminists’ Are ‘Trying to Kill Me’

 Luis Rubiales, the president of the Royal Spanish Football Federation (RFEF), who reacted to the Spanish women’s soccer team’s World Cup victory by forcibly kissing several players and grabbing his crotch, is refusing to step down amid mounting backlash—including from Spain’s equality minister Irene Montero, who called Rubiales’ actions “sexual violence.”
+By Friday afternoon, the Spanish women’s team said in a statement that they refuse to play squad matches until Rubiales steps down.

-Rubiales, who apologized on Monday, went on a bizarre tangent on Friday, denying bad faith in his actions and refusing to step down from his position while denying rumors that he would.
+Rubiales, who initially apologized on Monday, went on a bizarre tangent earlier on Friday, denying bad faith in his actions and refusing to step down from his position while denying rumors that he would.
 (On Thursday, ESPN reported that Rubiales planned to resign.)
 The tirade comes shortly after the Spanish government announced legal proceedings seeking to suspend him and FIFA announced they were opening an investigation into his actions.

 “Do you think this [incident] is so serious that I should go, after the best management in the history of Spanish football?
 Let me tell you: I’m not going to resign.
 I’m not going to resign.
 I’m not going to resign,” Rubiales said in a speech, according to ESPN.
 Elsewhere in the prolonged, outraged remarks, he called his critics “false feminists,” and called the backlash against him “a social assassination of me—they’re trying to kill me.”